 Approximately 86 billion brain cells are twitching inside your teenager’s skull, communicating via 150 trillion synapses.
 So, what’s the excuse?
 Why can’t high schoolers remember the Treaty of Versailles, conjugate Spanish verbs, or decipher the periodic table?
+Well, the new science of brain-based learning is helping explain what’s wrong, and why your teen’s silly neurons won’t cooperate.

 The problem, say learning scientists, isn’t that teens are lazy or not bright.
 Instead, it may have far more to do with how they are being taught.
 Consider what the typical high school class looks like: Students sit passively in rows while they listen to teachers lecture in the front of the classroom.
 Then they go home to cram for a test.
 Once the test is done, they forget the majority of the material in a few days.
 Rinse and repeat.
 What’s the point if they’re not really learning what they’re being taught?